-Veterinarians can tailor receiving programs based on the risk level of calves, and knowledge of their history prior to arrival at the feedyard facilitates planning and decision making.
 The vast majority of my clients were yearling-steer feeders until about 10 years ago.
 Over time, that changed to some yearling heifers, then more yearling heifers, then long-string single-source steer calves (preconditioned and weaned), then the heifer mates followed by put-together yearling steers, put-together calves (steers and heifers) and, finally, “four legs and a moo.”

 That progression (or regression) has obviously increased our death loss, pull rates and animal-health costs.
 We’ve moved from highly predictable results to uncertainty as we try to evaluate whether or not any buy is a good risk.

 All of that is to provide a trail to where much of the industry now finds itself — filling pens with whatever cattle we think might work.

 A good place to start our discussion might be a classification system for newly received cattle:

 • Low risk — Known source, preconditioned, weaned, Vac 45 or better, complete health history or heavier than 700 pounds.